telefonicaid/fiware-orion/doc/manuals/user/update_operators.md

 would change the value of attribute A to 12.

-This operator only accept numeric values (either positive or negative, interger or decimal).
+This operator only accept numeric values (either positive or negative, integer or decimal).

 ### `$mul`